sarayu2010/marstask2/README.md

 i chose pins 8,10 for motor 1 and pins 12,5 for motor 2 terminals gave analog output for the speed of motor,250 for front and back ; 190 for left and right;
 gave all the connections accordingly to the aurduino

+coming to my code,the part where the string input has to be taken,that was the problem i compared string to char which i realised at the end and made a change by adding a new function equals() when comparing the keyboarrd input that is char and string